BeyondTheClouds/enoslib/docs/index.rst

 More pragmatically, with the EnOSlib, you can iterate on your application deployment and experimental workflow locally before moving to a large testbed like Grid'5000, or Chameleon.
 It saves time and energy.

+EnOSlib is designed for experimentation purpose: benchmark in a controlled environment, academic validation ...

 .. hint ::